How to Create a Profitable Patio SpaceLast updated on 6/08/2021

 Whether you live in warmth all year long or you’re looking to take advantage of the summer sunshine, consider transforming your unused or wintry outdoor space into a profitable patio destination.
 Outdoor dining areas range from simple sidewalk space to lavish poolside bars.
-To make the most of the beautiful weather, you can learn how to build a patio bar or revamp your current patio to provide guests with outdoor dining options.
+To make the most of the beautiful weather, revamp your current patio to provide guests with outdoor dining options.
 Take into account the following restaurant patio ideas and considerations to transform your space into a profitable addition for your bar or cafe.

 Before you begin designing your dream patio destination, it’s imperative you take into consideration any local, state, or federal regulations regarding patios at restaurants or bars.
 Since permits and guidelines can vary by state or county, be sure to get in contact with your local township to learn what permits you must receive before you begin service.